top of page

 Satori's philosophy lines up with these beliefs.

-An example, from the Work & Pensions Department, is a report they commissioned with Cardiff & Huddersfield Universities and states that:
+An example, from the Work & Pensions Department, is a report they commissioned with Cardiff & Huddersfield Universities which states that:

 'Treating people holistically means that health professionals need to go beyond just curing the biomedical causes of disease to thinking about the social and psychological aspects of how patients are treated'.